-Proposed

-Maximum

-Title of Each Class of Aggregate Amount of

-Securities to be Registered Offering Price(1)(2) Registration Fee

-Common Stock, par value \$0.01 per share \$ \$
+Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee Common Stock, par value \$0.01 per share \$ \$

 Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) of the Securities Act of 1933, as amended (the "Securities Act").

 Includes the offering price of shares of Common Stock that may be sold if the overallotment option to purchase additional shares of Common Stock granted by the registrant to the underwriters is exercised.
 See "Underwriting."